Buying property in Chiang Mai?

 How much are property prices expected to increase in Chiang Mai in 2026?

-As of January 2026, property prices in Chiang Mai are expected to increase by approximately 3% to 6% over the full year, with prime condos likely at the higher end and suburban houses at the lower end.
+As of early 2026, property prices in Chiang Mai are expected to grow by around 3% to 6% over the course of the year, with prime segments outperforming that range and weaker suburban stock potentially falling short of it.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Chiang Mai.